nsivakanthan/minima/_posts/2022-12-12-Neural-Network-from-Scratch.md

 ##### The Forward Pass

 To calculate our gradients, we will need to store the activations of every layer in the network.
-It is important to note, to reduce the number of computations when calculating the derivatives of the activation function, we will also want to store the z's of every layer.
+It is important to note, to reduce the number of computations when calculating the derivatives of the activation function, we will also want to store the $$z$$'s of every layer.

-Furthermore, we must store these activations and z's of every layer before doing the backward pass.
+Furthermore, we must store these activations and $$z$$'s of every layer before doing the backward pass.
 This is where the forward pass comes from.
-We take our initialized or updated weights and biases and propagate them forward through the network to calculate and store the actiavtions and z's.
+We take our initialized or updated weights and biases and propagate them forward through the network to calculate and store the actiavtions and $$z$$'s.
 Then, we have what we need to perform the backward pass through the network to obtain the gradients of the weights and biases for each layer.

 #### Stochastic Gradient Descent-